Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Aboriginal Justice Caucus Assessment

-Actions have been taken that align with the intent of the recommendation and all of its parts.
-There is clear evidence of outputs through an array of reports, reviews and agreements, but evidence of the desired outcomes being achieved is less clear.
-This AJC project arose from our concerns about waning awareness of and attention to RCIADIC recommendations in legislative, policy and program development across the justice sector.
-We also recognised that the focus of the Aboriginal Justice Caucus (AJC) had been drawn away from holding agencies accountable for their implementation of the RCIADIC recommendations.
+This Aboriginal Justice Caucus (AJC) project arose from our concerns about waning awareness of and attention to Royal Commission into Aboriginal Deaths in Custody (RCIADIC) recommendations in legislative, policy and program development across the justice sector.
+We also recognised that the focus of the AJC had been drawn away from holding agencies to account for their implementation of the RCIADIC recommendations.

 a) Process for reporting on implementation of recommendations